Adiabatic and isocurvature perturbations in extended theories with kinetic couplings: Perturbations

 Furthermore, one can derive expressions for the spectral index and runnings at the end of inflation in a general two--field model \cite{bib:longden-2016}

 As a side observation and a consequence of what we explained above, the transfer function contains the integral of $A$ and $B$, which are quite small on average from horizon crossing to the end of inflation, because they are of the order of the slow--roll parameter.
-The analytical expressions for the spectral indices at the end of inflation above contain a combination of trigonometric functions, which could lead to an increase or decrease of the values of the spectral indices between horizon crossing and the end of inflation.
-This also results in an increase of the amplitude (\ref{pr}).
-Noting that $\eta_{,\sigma s}$ parameterises the coupling between curvature and isocurvature perturbation and that is related to the turning rate \eqref{dthetaslow} of the inflationary trajectory in field space, it also appears in the quantity $A$.
-Hence, this quantity determines whether the power spectrum amplitude, spectral index, or the runnings at the end of inflation deviate from the initial values at horizon crossing.
+The analytical expressions for the spectral indices at the end of inflation above contain a combination of trigonometric functions, which could lead to an increase or decrease in the values of the spectral indices between horizon crossing and the end of inflation.
+This also results in an increase of the amplitude (\ref{pr}), which mainly depends on the value of the effective entropy mass from the Hubble crossing until the time of the turn (unlike $\mathcal{P}_{\zeta}^*$).
+Moreover, looking at (\ref{Sdot}), the curvature perturbation is fed by the entropy perturbation $\delta s$, which is decaying as we find the parameter $B$ to be negative.
+Hence, these quantities determine whether the power spectrum amplitude, spectral index, or the runnings at the end of inflation deviate from the initial values at horizon crossing.